 A well-built lens with a range of focal lengths that will meet a high percentage of needs

-How small of a subject can you fill the frame with?
+What is the smallest subject that can fill the frame?
 If you have a normal macro lens, you haven't seen anything yet!
-That is common table salt in the uncropped sample image shared above.
+Common table salt is what you see in the uncropped sample image shared above.
 The lens?:

-This lens starts where normal macro lenses end
+This lens starts where standard macro lenses end

 The number of subjects available for this lens may surprise you.
 They are found in your refrigerator, your kitchen cabinets, your garden, etc.

 This lens was the sole nominee for this award.
 No other lens comes close.

 Everyone loves a diffusely-blurred background, and though the term bokeh refers to the quality of that blur, people like to refer to the blur as bokeh, and for this award, we'll go with that.
 To gets lots of bokeh, use a lens with both a long focal length and a wide aperture.
 And, when it comes down to one or the other, a long focal length gets my vote.
 A 24mm lens, even with an f/1.4 aperture, is not going to get the job done here.